-You must be able to choose your own solicitor to carry out the legal work in connection with the plan.
+You must be able to choose your own solicitor to carry out the legal work in connection with the product.

-There are certain product standards that plans should meet.
-For example, for lifetime mortgages, interest rates should be fixed.
+Products should meet certain standards.
+For example, with lifetime mortgages, interest rates should be fixed.
 If they are variable, there should be a 'cap' (upper limit) which is fixed for the life of the loan.